The body in traditional Chinese medicine: Wood

 Wood is an element of growth, originality, creativity, and evolution.

 The Liver (1) and the Gallbladder (2) are the two wood-governed organs in the body.

 (1) The Liver, a Yin organ, influences emotional flexibility and the flow of energy on a cellular level.

 The organ has a strong impact on the efficiency and effectiveness of the immune system along with storing the body's blood, a physical manifestation of one's true self.
 The Liver rules one's direction, vision, sense of self-purpose and opens into the eyes.
 Lastly, the Liver absorbs what is not digested and regulates blood sugar.
 Imbalance in the Liver can lead to great problems.

 Moodiness, anger, pain, poor self-esteem, lack of direction, addiction, and indecision are all associated with the Liver organ.
 Muscle spasms, numbness, tremors, eye diseases, hypertension, allergies, arthritis, and multiple sclerosis are also a result of Liver imbalances.

 The Liver Meridian begins on the big toe, runs along the inner leg through the genitals and ends on the chest.

-(2) The Gallbladder, a wood controlled Yang organ, governs decisiveness.
+(2) The Gallbladder, a wood controlled Yang organ, governs decisiveness and judgement.

 The Gallbladder also stores bile.
 Imbalance of the Gallbladder can lead to indecisiveness along with obesity.

 The Gallbladder meridian begins at the outer edge of the eye, moves to the side of the head and trunk, and ends on the outside of the fourth toe.